 Exposure: Full sun – some afternoon shade is appreciated

-Zone: 8 with frost protection - mostly grown as an annual
+Zone: Hardy to Zone 8 given frost protection.
+Otherwise grown as an annual.

 Start indoors late winter to early spring.
-Transplant out or direct sow starting mid-April.
+Transplant out or direct sow starting two weeks after the last frost date.
 Starting indoors may be more reliable, particularly if using bottom heat and maintaining optimal soil temperature at 15-21°C (60-70°F).
 Seeds should sprout in 2 to 3 weeks.

 Sow seeds 3mm (1/8″) deep, and keep soil just moist, not wet.
 Thin to 40-45cm (16-18") apart.